mdolab/.github/README.md

 - Go to the pipeline on Azure
 - Click on the three dots next to "Run pipeline"
 - Click on "status badge"
-- Set "Branch" to "Master"
+- Set "Branch" to "master"
-- Copy "Sample markdown" and paste it into README
+- Copy the text for "Sample markdown" and paste it into README

 **Step 7: Create PR**